Ogoa/alx-system_engineering-devops/0x02-shell_redirections/README.md

 15-countthatword
 Task 15.
 This is a script that displays the number of lines that contain the pattern "bin" in the file "/etc/passwd".

+17-hidethisword
+Task 17.
+This is a script that displays all the lines in the file "/etc/passwd" that do not contain the pattern "bin".

 21-reverse
 Task 21.
 This is a script taht reverses its input.